 Meaning

-“The only thing of weight that can be said against modern honor is that it is directly opposite to religion.
-The one bids you bear injuries with patience, the other tells you if you don’t resent them, you are not fit to live.” presents a viewpoint centered on life.
-It implies that every moment carries its own meaning and encourages us to remember that the present moment deserves attention.
+In the quote “The only thing of weight that can be said against modern honor is that it is directly opposite to religion.
+The one bids you bear injuries with patience, the other tells you if you don’t resent them, you are not fit to live.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that unexpected events often teach us.

 Theme